dgraum/datapower-ansible/README.md

 # Save the configuration of the default domain
 ansible-playbook examples/domain_config/save.yml -e "domain_name=default"

-# Run and then validate that the domain configuration of test1 has been successfully imported into test2
+# Run and validate that the configuration of test1 has been imported into test2
 ansible-playbook examples/domain_config/export-import.yml -e "origin=test1 destination=test2"

 # Remove the configuration of the domain test1.
-Does not delete files from the local directory
 ansible-playbook examples/domain_config/reset.yml -e "domain_name=test1"

+# Save and restore the services of the new domain
+ansible-playbook examples/domain_config/save.yml -e "domain_name=test2"
+ansible-playbook examples/domain/restart.yml -e "domain_name=test2"
 ```

 Documentation